Dropbox DocSend Grow secure file sharing

 11/2022 - 1/2023

-The growth of Link Active Users (creating and sharing a link to files) was still significant but declining compared to the past year.
+The growth of Link Active Users (creating and sharing a link to files) is significant but declining compared to the previous year.

 Also, part of the company's strategy is to expand the customer base into the professional service vertical.
 The trial-to-paid conversion rate among professional services is much lower than in other verticals.
-Sharing a secure link as the key value proposition is proven to be the driver of converting trialing users.
-So we need to engage more professional service users to share a link to the files and ultimately convert to paid plans.
+Secure sharing as the key value proposition is proven to be the driver of conversion.
+So it’s critical to engage more professional service users to try out this feature, and ultimately convert to paid plans.

 Goals

-Make it easier for first-time and repeat users to create links.
+Make it easier for both first-time and repeat users to create links.

-From a product perspective, increase the number of users who create a link after uploading content.
+From a product perspective, increase the number of active users on link creation.

 Currently, it takes a user 7 steps to get to create a secure link to share a file.